coinbump/PhaseJumpPro/modules/core/Node2D.md

 _Note:_ GameObject tags are defined in the Unity editor.
 PhaseJump tags are stored in the `tags` property inside `Node2D`.

+**MoveToPosition(Vector2 position, bool force)**: Moves the object to a specific position in 2D space.

+_Note:_ Generally this is not a good practice when simulating physics.

 ### Internal Methods